Hampshire

 So far, I have explained bioelectricity (chi) and how western medicine uses it to improve health.

-There are two ways that Chinese medicine uses chi to improve health and you can find out more about it here:
+There are two ways that Chinese medicine uses chi to improve health:

 The first is through acupuncture which is when an acupuncture practitioner applies acupuncture to the patient.